iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 - Connect to additional Git providers.
 For instance, if you are currently connected only to GitHub, you can connect to GitLab and/or Bitbucket from here.
-When you connect to the additional Git providers, you may be prompted to Grant access to your account to DVC Studio.
-Please grant the required access to enable DVC Studio to connect to your Git repositories.
+When you connect to the additional Git providers, you may be prompted to Grant access to your account to Iterative Studio.
+Please grant the required access to enable Iterative Studio to connect to your Git repositories.
 - Disconnect from your GitHub, GitLab or Bitbucket accounts.
 - Configure your GitHub account.
-That is, install the DVC Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.
+That is, install the Iterative Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.

 ## Cloud credentials